Katiebird Bakes

 I remembered that coconut flour is a particularly absorbent flour, and doesn’t need to be cooked like wheat flour does.
 It also happens to have a ton of fiber and other such good things.
 I don’t often use coconut flour in my baking because it’s a tricky ingredient, but it’s widely available and easy to procure, especially in a time where people have bought out the wheat flour section in preparation for the aforementioned sourdough adventures.

-Yes, absorbent coconut flour combined with a bit of maple syrup for sweetness, vanilla for flavor, salt (if needed) and creamy, natural peanut butter.
+Step 1: Making these peanut butter bars just requires stirring together coconut flour with a bit of maple syrup for sweetness, vanilla for flavor, salt (if needed) and creamy, natural peanut butter.
 After a couple iterations messing with the ratios, I got the batter to a texture matching the sugar-laden treats of old.

 And a little flaky sea salt never hurt anyone, either.